Here’s What Has Been Saved In The Notre Dame Fire

 The Notre Dame Cathedral fire on Monday destroyed several of the church’s iconic elements, both inside and outside, and threatened the very existence of the church itself.
-And though it appears, for now, as if the structure proper is going to survive, Paris officials, joined by art historians and Catholic Church leaders, are assessing the damage, to both the building proper and the artifacts within.
+And though it appears, for now, as if the structure proper is going to survive, Paris officials, joined by art historians and Catholic Church leaders, are assessing the damage to both the building proper and the artifacts within.

 Here is a list of what is known to have survived Monday’s fire, accurate as of this writing.